"They do everything right."

 Annual attendance = 30,000+

 Following its original incarnation in 1970 as the "Screen Generation Film Festival," and a (pre-Cannes) visit from filmmaker Robert Altman with an early cut of MASH, the USA Film Festival was officially created in 1971.
 At that time, the Festival concentrated solely on the then largely uncelebrated films made in the United States.
 Both amateur and professional filmmakers were invited to submit works to a panel of nationally-renowned critics who selected the best films for competition in the annual festival Director George Stevens was recognized with the Festival's first Great Director Tribute which took place at the Festival's first home on Southern Methodist University's campus.
+(Proceeds from that first festival were used to establish the SMU Film Archives.)

 In 1973, the focus shifted.
 Rather than a competition, the annual festival became a showcase for American films.
 The critics, acting as scouts instead of judges, offered films they deemed worthy of recognition and invited filmmakers and creators for on-stage discussion with the audience.
 Early critics and jurors included Hollis Alpert, Charles Champlin, Roger Ebert, Paul Schrader, Judith Crist, Barbara Bryant, Manny Farber, Andrew Sarris, Dwight MacDonald and others.